The sowing calendar

 Tips & Tricks

-Germination: Cauliflower seeds germinate in 4 to 7 days if seeds are kept around 10-15°C. Start seeds in pots or trays to prevent insect damage to seedlings.
+Germination time: Cauliflower seeds germinate in 4 to 7 days if seeds are kept around 10-15°C. Start seeds in pots or trays to prevent insect damage to seedlings.

 Watering: Once plants are established they don’t require much extra water.